srschaecher/PAXminer/README.md

 ## Prerequisites
 > There are some prerequisites you will need to set up first, including creating a SLACK workspace for your F3 group.
-> Beaker can work with you to quickly replicate and create your region database schema in the existing AWS environment - or you can create your own.
+> Beaker can work with you to quickly get you up and running on the multi-region setup, no need for you to configure and run everything up on your own.
-> Don't worry, I'll walk you through it all and you will be up and running in no time!